-Lawmaker proposes Special Courts, speedy trial for rapists
+Lawmaker proposes special courts, speedy trial for rapists

 A member of the House of Representatives, Rep. Miriam Onuoha, has recommended the setting up of Special Courts to ensure speedy trials and conviction of rapists in the country.

-Onuoha who represents Isiala Mbano/Onuimo/Okigwe Federal Constituency of Imo State spoke with journalists in Abuja.
+The lawmaker who represents Isiala Mbano/Onuimo/Okigwe Federal Constituency of Imo State spoke with journalists on Monday in Abuja.

-“I will also suggest that a Special Court should be set up, to try and convict rape offenders (rapists)”, she suggested, adding that ” rape cases should be speedily tried and convicted”.

-The lawmaker who represents her Constituency on the platform of the All Progressives Congress, APC, also called on the Federal government to take the issue of mental illness, more seriously.
+READ ALSO: We attended to over 200 rape survivors — Omejalile, activist

 She linked the incessant cases of rapes in the country, to growing mental illnesses in the country.